 This year, we will continue with the Hydro Motion project.
 We will again design, build, test and race a hydrogen-powered boat.
 We want to inspire the entire maritime industry by showing what is possible with hydrogen.
 Together we can take the necessary steps towards sustainable shipping.

-We want to build this hydrogen-powered boat and compete in the open sea class at the world championships next summer in Monaco.
+We will build a new hydrogen-powered boat and again compete in the open sea class at the world championships next summer in Monaco.
 Here we can show what is really possible with green energy.
-We are together with our whole team, very excited about this project!
+We are, together with our whole team, very excited about this project!